Ammoru: Production

-Development
+Development and Casting

-Shyam Prasad Reddy, who was disappointed with the response of his previous production Aagraham (1991) decided to make a film in Telugu with extensive use of visual effects after watching Terminator 2: Judgment Day (1991).
-He chose Y. Rama Rao, who worked as an assistant to Kodandarami Reddy, as director.
-Chinna was cast as a sorcerer, but was later replaced by Rami Reddy.
+Shyam Prasad Reddy disappointed with the response of his previous production Aagraham (1991), decided to make a film in Telugu with extensive use of visual effects after watching Terminator 2: Judgment Day (1991).
+He chose Y. Rama Rao, an assistant of Kodandarami Reddy, as director.
+Chinna was cast as the antagonist sorcerer, but was later replaced by Rami Reddy.
+Ramya Krishna was cast in the title role of the Goddess Ammoru, marking a departure from her usual glamorous roles.
+Soundarya was selected to portray her devotee, after she was recommended by Babu Mohan.

-Casting

-Ramya Krishna was cast in the title role of Goddess Ammoru, marking a departure from her usual glamorous roles and showcasing her versatility as an actress.
-Soundarya, recommended by Babu Mohan, was chosen to play her devotee, Bhavani.
 Although it was Soundarya's third film, the lengthy production process resulted in its release as her 27th.
 She dedicated 180 days to the project.
-The film also featured Suresh as the male lead, Rami Reddy as the antagonist, and Baby Sunaina portraying Ammoru's child avatar.
+The film also featured Suresh as the male lead, and Baby Sunaina as Ammoru's child avatar.

 Filming

 Filming began in July 1992 at Ayinavilli in East Godavari district of Andhra Pradesh.
-Initially directed by Y. Rama Rao, he was later replaced by Kodi Ramakrishna, as producer Shyam Prasad Reddy was dissatisfied with the film's outcome.
-To enhance his understanding of visual effects, Kodi Ramakrishna studied related materials before taking over the project.

-Cinematographer Vijay C. Kumar utilized blue matte technology for the graphics shots.
-The film, despite lacking a major star cast, was shot twice over three years with a budget of ₹1.8 crore, of which ₹1.2 crore was dedicated to visual effects—a groundbreaking investment in Telugu cinema.
-This bold focus on advanced graphics aimed to deliver a unique cinematic experience.
+Initially the film was directed by Y. Rama Rao, he was later replaced by Kodi Ramakrishna as producer Shyam Prasad Reddy was dissatisfied with the film's outcome.
+To enhance his understanding of visual effects, Kodi Ramakrishna studied related materials before taking up the project.
+Cinematography was handled by Vijay C. Kumar, who said he utilized blue matte technology for the graphics.
+Despite lacking a major star cast, the film was shot twice over three years with a budget of ₹1.8 crore, of which ₹1.2 crore was dedicated to visual effects, a heavy investment in Telugu cinema at the time.